jelhan/create-github-actions-setup-for-ember-addon/README.md

 - Update an existing GitHub Actions workflow to latest blueprints using configuration from last run.
 - Analyse an existing TravisCI configuration and migrate it over to GitHub Actions.
+- Calculate reasonable defaults based on your project.

 ## Usage